iotbang/wisense_dashboard_sdk/device_scripts/README.md

 Important: Device name and Mac ID should be changed/reviewed in [device.json](https://github.com/iotbang/wisense_dashboard_sdk/blob/master/device_scripts/device.json) before running scripts.

+Device JSON first two key-value should be 'Name and 'MacId', the rest can be inititated to random values without any order of preference.
+Sensor values will be dynamically written to the JSON file before sending.

 # device.sh
 Use to simulate a WXI-RH/T-10 device via HTTP telemetry api.